Our Week at School

 Grasvenor welcomes visitors and operates an 'open door' policy, which gives parents and carers the opportunity to visit the school at a time which is convenient for them.
 If you would like to come in or speak to a member of staff, simply sign in at the office and Jenny will guide you.

 Grasvenor is a healthy school and as such, we recognise that healthy eating is directly related to children's ability to achieve well in school.
 No cakes, sweets or chocolates are to be brought into school for any celebratory occasions – a pupil celebrating a birthday will be recognised in their classroom.

 Your child will be entitled to a free school lunch.
 Menus are rotated on a 3 weekly basis and are available for you to have a look at on this website .
 Our caterers will provide food which is suitable for children with specific dietary requirements.
 All you need to do is make sure that we are fully aware of any specific requirements that your child has.

 Each child is provided with a free piece of fruit or vegetable every day at mid morning.
 These are usually apples, satsumas, pears or carrots.

 We offer free school milk to all our children throughout their reception year.

-Children are able to access fresh water from our water fountains situated both inside school and in the playground.
-Water is provided to all children eating in the dining hall at lunchtime.
 Currently, we are asking that all children bring in a reusable water bottle as this will be the only access to a drink that they will have all day.
 We have had to take the water fountains out of service to adhere to hygiene rules and regulations.